 Stan previously worked almost 5 years as a Project Manager and Estimator for a General Contractor who specialized in Commercial, Residential, and Design-Build projects.
 There he learned a great deal about not only building design and the construction process, but also client relations and customer service, as well as how to be a great communicator and manager.
 Prior to joining National Land Realty, he worked with Weichert Realtors Coastal Properties in their Bluffton, SC office.
 He attributes his success to hard work, persistence, and creativeness; and considers himself to be an outside of the box, forward thinker who always strives for greatness.

-Stan currently lives on the Pocotaligo River, which branches off of the Broad River, in the Yemassee/Sheldon area and is not far away from the Bluffton or Beaufort areas.
-He is an active hunter in Hampton, Jasper, and Allendale Counties.
+Stan currently lives in Beaufort, SC but also spends a lot of time on his family property and hunting land near Early Branch and Grays, SC.
+He is an active hunter in Jasper, Hampton and Allendale Counties.
 He has a chocolate lab as a hunting companion named Mox.
 He is a member of Beaver Dam Baptist Church.
 His many interests include hunting, fishing, watching and following sports, boating, playing golf, and real estate!
-One of his favorite quotes is, “You can never cross the ocean unless you have the courage to lose sight of the shore”.
+One of his favorite quotes is, “You can never cross the ocean until you have the courage to lose sight of the shore”.